 BirdLife provides these Species Guardians with technical support, training, and the investment of funds for conservation action, based on mutually agreed Species Guardian Project Plans.
 BirdLife also supports the Species Guardians through liaising with decision-makers and governments, and raising awareness through ensuring coverage of their conservation work by the world’s media.

-BirdLife’s cutting-edge global science work ensures Species Guardians operate with objectivity and adhere to clear global priorities, and that systems are in place to measure success.
-BirdLife’s unique global structure, including its regional program offices and in-country Partners, will ensure that Species Guardians are never far from technical help and moral and practical support.
+BirdLife’s cutting-edge global science work ensures the Species Guardians operate with objectivity and adhere to clear global priorities, and that systems are in place to measure success.
+BirdLife’s unique global structure, including its regional programme offices and in-country Partners, ensure that Species Guardians are never far from technical help and moral and practical support.

 Back to the BirdLife Preventing Extinctions Programme